Last Updated: 6 July 2024

 1948

-Rock-Climbing Guides to the Lake District: Great Gable, Green Gable, Kirkfell, Yewbarrow, Buckbarrow (Fell and Rock Climbing Club of The English Lake District).
-Ed.
-H. M. Kelley.
-Co-authored with C J Astley Cooper and W Peascod.
+Great Gable, Green Gable, Kirkfell, Yewbarrow, Buckbarrow (Fell and Rock Climbing Club of The English Lake District: Stockport, 1948).
+C J Astley Cooper, W Peascod and A. P. Rossiter.
 Illustrated by W. Heaton Cooper.
+Part of the Rock-Climbing Guides to the Lake District, Second Series, edited by H M Kelly.

 “On Climbing Alone”, The Journal of the Fell & Rock Climbing Club of the English Lake District 15/2 (No. 42) (1948), 135–142.